 "Many people struggle with romantic relationships because of their social, sexual and intimate scripts," sex and relationship therapist, Stephanie Zeman M.Ed., tells Bustle.
 "These personal scripts are developed throughout their lifespan, predominantly throughout childhood."
 For instance, situations such as abuse, neglect, unhealthy relationship modeling from parents and attachment issues can hurt someone's ability to function in a good, healthy, adult relationship.

-skills that can make a relationship last.
+For a lot of people, being "good" at relationships takes some time and learning.
+You may even need to date a few people before you can acquire the skills that can make a relationship last.
 If your partner lacks experience or has unhealthy experiences in the past, it will affect their behavior in the relationship now.
 So here are some signs that your partner isn't bad, they're just bad at relationships and may need a little help, according to experts.

 When your partner tends to forget important dates like your anniversary or fails to give you a little something when they get back from a business trip, it can make you feel like they just don't care.
 But that isn't always the case.
 According to licensed marriage and family therapist, Heidi McBain, MA, you can differentiate a bad partner from someone who's just bad at relationships by figuring out the intent of their actions.
 "If their intent is good, but they simply forgot something important, that’s very different than an intention to be hurtful," McBain says.
 If this is happening to you, she suggests to open up to your partner about your expectations and what you need from them to feel loved and appreciated.
 "You may have to 'plant lots of seeds' before they really get the importance of remembering the little things in your relationship," she says.
 But when someone really does care about you, they will make the effort.

 A person may be seen as bad at relationships if their partner isn't a priority in their life, life coach Holly Shaftel, tells Bustle.
 "They may have trouble juggling a relationship with work or other obligations and they won’t take the time to nurture their romantic relationship," she says.
 Because of this, you'll likely end up feeling neglected even if they don't mean to.
 This doesn't mean your partner doesn't care about you.
 Knowing how to juggle a relationship with work, friends, hobbies, and other obligations can be tough, especially for someone who's been single for a while or doesn't have a ton of experience with relationships.
 As their partner, it's not "needy" for you to want them to take a break and have a night out together.
 As long as you communicate your needs and they do their best to meet them, your relationship is going to be fine.

 Taking some time apart from each other may seem like your relationship is headed in a bad direction.
 But as any healthy couple knows, having space is a good thing.
 As relationship expert and spiritual counselor Davida Rappaport, tells Bustle, people who are bad at relationships due to inexperience or toxic experiences may have a problem understanding that you need space from time to time.
 "They may be unaware that even if they love someone and are in a relationship that partners need to establish boundaries for their comfort," she says.
 Having a conversation about boundaries early on and often can prevent hurt feelings.

 It's never a healthy situation when one person is giving their all to the relationship and the other is giving the minimal amount.
 But it can be just as bad when one partner feels the need to make the relationship as perfectly balanced as possible.
 "Your partner may have been raised by parents or have had prior relationships that were manipulative," Rappaport says.
 "For them, love may have been meted out by conditions such as, 'If you love me, you will do this.'"
 They basically have a "what's in it for me?" mentality.
 But healthy relationships aren't about scorekeeping.
 "Working toward establishing a healthy relationship where love is not conditional, or having healthy boundaries so both of you feel safe, can help establish unconditional love," she says.

 They Like Going Off And Doing Their Own Thing

 "If you have a partner who seems to be selfish and does not take your needs into consideration, this may be due to the fact that they may have always done things themselves and never had to take someone else’s needs into consideration," Rappaport says.
 Again, this can happen in situations where someone gets so used to being single, that they forget to invite their partner to plans or turn to their partner for advice.
 If this is the case, it's important to be understanding.
 "While you may be partners and want to share things and do activities together, you also need to make sure it’s OK for you and your partner to have a life outside of the relationship," she says.
 This can easily be solved through keeping each other in the loop and communicating.